-Governments (so as to save money) and Chicago School economists (as a point of principle) would generally prefer the enforcement of competition policy to be done by affected companies rather than taxpayer-funded competition authorities.
-They therefore encourage companies that are damaged by cartels and dominant companies to sue those who have damaged them.
+Governments (so as to save money) and Chicago School economists (as a point of principle) would generally prefer the enforcement of competition policy to be done by affected companies and individuals rather than taxpayer-funded competition authorities.
+They therefore encourage those that are damaged by cartels and dominant companies to sue those who have damaged them.
 These claims are by definition private actions and they are often taken by a large number of wronged customers working collectively together.
 They are also often 'follow on actions' because they follow on behind decisions made by, and fines imposed by, competition authorities.

 Much the same logic applies to the damage done by those who abuse their dominant position in their market.

 Unfortunately, however, it has proved very difficult to get damages claims through the courts for at least two reasons:

 - it can in practice be very hard to quantify the loss caused by a cartel.

 - buyers are often small and dispersed; and

 - larger, immediate buyers can sometimes pass on the costs to downstream buyers so it is hard to identify who has lost what.

 The first case case to reach the UK courts based on a breach of European competition law was BritNed v.
 ABB.
 The infringement itself (the cartel) had ended in 2009 but the final UK decision (in the Court of Appeal) was not taken until 2019.
 BritNed, having claimed €180 million in damages was awarded only €7.5 million.

 The Government had in the meantime introduced changes intended to make it easier for businesses and others to bring 'collective proceedings' (often called class actions).
 The necessary legislation came into force in October 2015, introducing: